 1. Main spindle to Z-axis (tailstock movement) – analyze the result, which should be within 0.015mm/300mm according to the ISO standard given by the display unit.

 2. Carry on with the main spindle to turret movement.

 START MANUFACTURING AGAIN

-In a few hours all measurements and necessary alignment has been performed with full documentation according to ISO-standard.
-Hopefully no severe damage was found, and production can start immediately.
+In a few hours, all measurements and necessary alignment have been performed with full documentation according to ISO-standard.
+Hopefully, no severe damage was found, and production can start immediately.
 The machine is back on track, and so are you!

 Geometric Measurement by Ana Maria Delgado, CRL